MSU-Libraries/kube-doc/README.md

 * **Namespace** - A scope of where objects (e.g. pods) exists.
 The default namespace is `default`.
 Cluster related pods are in the namespace `kube-system`.
 You can put all the pods for your specific project into a single namespace to keep it separate from other projects in the same cluster.
 This also allows for you to query info from just a specific namespace rather than the entire cluster.
 * **Context** - A client side set of settings, useful for setting preferences and connection info.
 In each context you create, you can set things like a different default namespace, a different user to connect as, or a different cluster to use.
 * **Label** - A key/value pair which is associated with an object in Kubernetes.
 They can be used for convenience, but also as settings or flags which help the cluster manage objects.
 They can be queried and filtered and are generally used to identify objects in the cluster.
 * **Annotation** - A key/value pair for arbitrary data which is _not_ used to identify objects.
 Annotation cannot be queried or filtered, and are generally used for client libraries or tools.
+These can be some setting than an object requires, or a configuration change that alters how that object operates.
 * **Taint** - A key/value pair setting on a node which prevents pods from starting on that node, or can even evict a pod from the node, depending on the taint value.
 By default, there is a taint on control planes which prevents pods from running on them.
 * **Toleration** - A definition in a pod that allows the pod to be scheduled on a node with specific taint(s).
 * **Object** - A persistant entity within Kubernetes (e.g. pod, deployments, events, etc.)